Alex2Pena/city_explorer_api/README.md

 Number and name of feature: Lab: 07 - .map

-Estimate of time needed to complete: 5 hrs
+Estimate of time needed to complete:

-Start time: 10:00:00
+Start time:

-Finish time: 10:00:00 following  day
+Finish time:

-Actual time needed to complete: 6 hrs
+Actual time needed to complete:

 ____________________________________________________________________________________________

 Number and name of feature: Lab: Lab: 08 - Persistence with a SQL Database

-Estimate of time needed to complete: 5 hrs
+Estimate of time needed to complete:

-Start time: 10:00:00
+Start time:

 Finish time: